ashleysally00/McDonaldsDrive-ThroughAnalysisAndMachineLearningModeling/README.md

 # McDonald's Data Project: Heat Map, Bar Graph, Drive-Through Analysis, and Machine Learning Modeling

 ## 1. Dataset Acquisition and Setup
 - I downloaded the dataset containing information about McDonald's locations from a free [List of All McDonald's Locations in the US (CSV and JSON)](https://data-m8.com/products/list-of-all-mcdonalds-locations-in-the-us-csv-and-json).
-It is not free anymore, I don't know why.
+It's no longer free, I don't know why.

 - I imported this dataset into Visual Studio Code (VSC) within a Jupyter notebook for analysis.
 The dataset includes various columns such as `store_brand`, `store_id`, `city`, `state_code`, `open_hours_drive_through`, etc.